input-output-hk/cardano-node-wiki/Troubleshooting.md

-## I have delegated some stake, but am not earning rewards
+## Delegated some stake is not earning rewards

 There are a number of reasons you may not be earning rewards.
 Check for the following things to ensure the testnet is set up properly: